 Even therapists have therapy!

-I had a 1 – 1 session with Rosalind last month and I highly recommend her caring and compassionate approach.
+I had a 1 – 1 session with wonderful therapist after my own miscarriage and I highly recommend getting support.
 Yes even therapists have therapy, if we did not it would be like a massage therapist only ever massaging themselves!
 There are some places it’s just hard to reach on your own!
 We did Tapas acupressure technique that I had not experienced before.
 It is a beautiful technique that involves holding acupressure points while focusing on emotions/thoughts.
 Our session was on the telephone and it was lovely to be able to curl up on the sofa with the cat and take time to really honour my pregnancy and work through how I was feeling following the miscarriage.
 Rosalind guided me through the session with gentle encouragement and I experienced some big shifts in my thinking.
 Following the miscarriage I was experiencing a flareup of physical symptoms that I had not had for months, digestive problems and headaches.
 I was also feeling stuck and unable to move forward on our fertility journey, we had already planned to take a break for the summer but I was feeling like I really couldn’t even think about moving forward until the end of the year.
 Part of the technique allows you to imagine, if you wish to, connecting with your unborn child.
 I found this incredibly touching and healing.
 In just 90 minutes we worked through many concerns I had and by the end of the session I felt incredibly relaxed and empowered.

 Did you find this blog helpful?